Best Gold Mutual Funds in India (2026)

 The choice of gold mutual funds for beginners depends on various factors, such as fund structure, market conditions, and investment goals.
 Beginners should research precious metals mutual funds carefully and consult a financial advisor before investing.

 The best SIP in gold mutual funds depends on individual preferences and investment goals.
-Investors can use gold mutual fund comparison tools on platforms like Tickertape to review exit load, gold mutual fund NAV, volatility, minimum SIP amount, past performance, and other factors before deciding.
+Investors can use gold mutual fund comparison tools on platforms like Tickertape to review exit loads, NAVs, volatility, minimum SIP amounts, past performance, gold SIP returns, and other factors.

-Gold mutual funds allow investment in gold ETFs or sovereign gold bonds, while physical gold includes jewellery, coins, or bars.
-Investors can easily track and manage gold mutual funds, while physical gold gives you tangible ownership and emotional satisfaction.
+Gold mutual funds allow investment in gold ETFs or a gold index fund structure, while physical gold includes jewellery, coins, or bars.
+Gold mutual funds are easier to track and manage, while physical gold offers tangible ownership and emotional value.